 Considering using WP Engine to host your WordPress site?
 In this detailed, hands-on WP Engine review, we’ll help you to decide whether they’re the right host for your site.

-While they aren’t the oldest managed WordPress host, WP Engine are now by far the largest and most visible player in the managed WordPress hosting space.
+While they aren’t the oldest managed WordPress host, WP Engine are now by far the largest and most visible player in the managed WordPress hosting space (the most prominent competitors being the likes of Flywheel and Kinsta).

 In this review, we went hands-on with WP Engine hosting and: